• Home

 [1] Cohen, Jay S. Dr. December 2001, vol. 35 Peripheral Neuropathy Associated with Fluoroquinolones.
 The Annals of Pharmacotherapy. https://www.academia.edu/11210092/Peripheral_neuropathy_associated_with_fluoroquinolones

-Please view in vitro and in vivo Supporting Studies to realize the true, overall level of systemic damage possible caused by these antibiotics.
+Please view the top supporting studies as well as our large library of publications to realize the true, overall level of systemic damage possible caused by these antibiotics.

 Connect With Us